HGuzman-Soto/fbook_CWI/README.md

 ## Instructions for Camb_model

-Make sure to unzip the features.zip file
+Make sure to unzip the features.zip and results.zip file

 ### 1. Run feature_extracton.py on the test set with the following argument: